vincent-r-kennedy/FACT/README.md

 ## Fruit As Coding Time - A Manifesto

-Software engineering esimates are notorious for being wildy inacurate and way to abstract.
+Software engineering esimates are notorious for being wildy inacurate and waaaay to abstract.

 What's a 3 pointer compared with a 5 pointer?
 Why the hell are we talking about T-Shirt sizes?
-And does it really matter anyway when, in our heads, we are all secretly converting them to 'days-of-work'?
+And does it really matter anyway when - in our heads - we are all secretly converting it all, to 'days-of-work'?

 All these problems and more are eliminated via the *FACT* system.